dart-lab/manual/docs/funding.md

   grant awarding body are not absolutely precisely the same as worktribe, provided I'm confident I have enough money to pay people / do the work, and it is in the right categories

+## Reporting to UKRI via ResearchFish

+UKRI [ResearchFish](https://researchfish.com/) is an online platform that UKRI (which includes all the UK research councils - MRC, ESRC etc.) uses to capture impact of work they have funded.

+Grant holders need to complete ResearchFish pages every year, normally in Feb-March.

+There is a way to get publications to associate automatically with your awards in ResearchFish:

+* open the research output on Pure
+* scroll down to the ‘Relations’ section at the bottom, and choose ‘Project’.
+You can search by title, R number, or funder reference number.
+* These added ‘relations’ are transferred to ResearchFish by the UoE Research Information Systems Manager.
+This bulk upload is a manual process which is done once a year before the UKRI Researchfish reporting window.

+ NB: _This only works for publications.
+There is no way to automatically prepopulate any other section of your Researchfish return._

+Similarly, Researchfish and [ORCID](https://orcid.org/) can be linked for publications only.
+In Researchfish, choose ‘Connect to ORCID’ at the top right.